Villains & Monsters Week – JP Fallavollita Walks With The Ghost Of Jack The Ripper

 The jovial noises emanating from the Ten Bells pub, a pub, we were told, that Jack the Ripper frequented in order to seek out future victims, welcomed us heartily at the end of our disturbing walk.
 Being amongst lights and laughter and living people made for a welcomed respite.

 Over the years, there have been many theories and even more suspects but the Ripper murders, of course, have never been solved.
 Jack was never caught.
 And the gory slayings ended as abruptly as they had begun.
 And that’s what has kept our attention, our interest and, it must be said, our enthusiasm all these years: the not knowing; the uncertainty.
 Books, plays and films, both in fiction and non-fiction a, have all conveyed – and made more famous – the heinous crimes that afflicted late nineteenth century London.
 The fact that the enigma of Jack the Ripper is still so prevalent in today’s zeitgeist is proof that his real life villainy eclipses so many other easily familiar names.

 Perhaps that is the only proof we will ever get in the Ripper case, the only proof we will ever really need: a shadowy ghost from a bygone century that still sheds light on us and our fears, today.

-When I think about Jack the Ripper, it instantly freezes.
+When I think about Jack the Ripper, my blood instantly freezes.

-Posted on October 21, 2011, in General, horror, JP Fallavollita, JP/Japer, Villains & Monsters and tagged Donald Rumbelow, From Hell, Jack The Ripper, Johnny Depp, jp fallavollita, JP/Japer, London, Whitechapel.
+Posted on October 21, 2011, in General, horror, JP, JP Fallavollita, JP/Japer, Villains & Monsters and tagged Donald Rumbelow, From Hell, horror, Jack The Ripper, Johnny Depp, JP, jp fallavollita, JP/Japer, London, Whitechapel.
 Bookmark the permalink.
-Leave a Comment.
+Leave a comment.